pauloamed/STIL2019/README.md

 ## Aditional scripts
 ##### `intersect.py`
  Script used for checking the intersection of sentences between all the files from the dataset.
-The path of the files must be setted for the variable `FILES`.
+The path of the files must be hardcoded for the variable `FILES`.
 To execute the script, run
  ```
  python intersect.py
  ```